oil-rope/oilandrope-tabletop/README.md

 bash terminal inside the container so you can execute any command you want.
 For creating a superuser user just run
-`poetry run ./manage.py createsuperuser` and set Username, Email and Password as requested.
+`python ./manage.py createsuperuser` and set Username, Email and Password as requested.

 **If you are running the project** just run